 Group Structure/Close Links

-A potential conflict would exist if a third party product provider or supplier had a material shareholding or financial interest in Charles Stanley Group plc (or vice versa), of a size significant enough to be able to influence the operating decisions of the firm to the detriment of the client interests.
-At the date of these Terms, the Group has no close links to product providers or insurers, other than with respect to the Charles Stanley OEIC range.
-However, as Charles Stanley Group plc is a publicly listed entity, such a material stake would be possible.
+A potential conflict would exist if a third party product provider or supplier had a material shareholding or financial interest in the Charles Stanley group (or vice versa), of a size significant enough to be able to influence the operating decisions of the firm to the detriment of the client interests.
+At the date of these Terms, the group has no close links to product providers or insurers, other than with respect to the Charles Stanley OEIC range.
 If circumstances were to change and such close links arose, we would review the situation carefully to identify and appropriately manage any potential conflict.

 Holistic Wealth Management